 - What opportunities exist to eliminate or mitigate identified safety concerns?

 In 2008, the Federal Highway Administration identified RSAs as one of nine proven crash countermeasures all states should consider implementing into their safety plans.
 Studies have shown crash reductions of up to 60% in locations where RSAs have been conducted.
-It’s part of the Regional Council’s work plan each year with MoDOT that we will do an RSA in our five-county region.
+The Regional Council will continue to work with MoDOT conducting RSAs as needed in our five-county region.

 LED Event Sign